ArchiveBox/ArchiveBox/README.md

 Urls look like: `https://sweeting.me/archive/archive/1493350273/en.wikipedia.org/wiki/Dining_philosophers_problem`

+**Security WARNING & Content Disclaimer:**

+Hosting other people's site content has security implications for your domain, make sure you understand the dangers of hosting other people's CSS & JS files [on your domain](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
+It's best to put this on a domain of its own to slightly mitigate [CSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery).

+You may also want to blacklist your archive in your `/robots.txt` so that search engines dont index the content on your domain.

+Be aware that some sites you archive may not allow you to rehost their content publicly for copyright reasons, it's up to you to host responsibly and respond to takedown requests appropriately.

 ## Info & Motivation

 This is basically an open-source version of [Pocket Premium](https://getpocket.com/premium) (which you should consider paying for!).